chrismainey/Mainard/content/talk/WMDataSciJan20/index.md

   Setting up R in a ‘locked-down’ NHS environment

-  Best practise for building statistical models on large data sets with limited hardware

   Spreading use of R through package development and training Encouraging R use for analysis and ad-hoc reporting Open-source principles, information governance and intellectual property